jborean93/LocalKdc/README.md

 Using `nltest /dsgetdc` will perform the DNS checks that were verified above but will also do the LDAP Ping check and verify the results returned by the service.
 In the above example we can see that the `Address` for the DC is seen as `127.0.0.1` and the `Flags` indicate that is can be used as a `KDC`.

-Once the above works then Windows should be able to contact the KDC like normal and get the service ticket.
+Once the above works then Windows should be able to contact the KDC like normal and perform an example Kerberos authentication scenario and encryption test.
+This involves calling SSPI for both the initiator and acceptor using Kerberos auth and verify both sides can talk to our KDC.
 If there are any more failures you'll have to use a tool like Wireshark to inspect the network traffic and look into Kerberos logging to figure out why it didn't work.

 A common error to get back from the client test is